Dhar15/CS50W/README.md

 ```
 python manage.py migrate
 ```
 2. To access the project from Django admin interface, we need to create a superuser.
-Do this by typing the following -
+Do this by typing the following - (After this, proceed to add your username, email and password.
+Then you can visit 127.0.0.1:8000/admin and login.)

 ```
 python manage.py createsuperuser
 ```
-(Proceed to add your username, email and password.
-Then you can visit 127.0.0.1:8000/admin and login.) <br/>
 3. Finally, we can run the project on our server.
 Type-
 ```
 python manage.py runserver